 How Should You Wash Curly Hair?

-Curly hair tends to be quite dry, so it is key to make sure you are not stripping your hair too much of its natural oils.
-We recommend washing only 2-3 times per week with a gentle shampoo like our Core Strength Shampoo.
+Curly hair tends to be quite dry, so it is key to ensure you are not stripping your hair too much of its natural oils.
+We recommend washing only 2-3 times per week with a gentle shampoo like our Essential Moisture Shampoo.
 If you feel like you need to wash more often than that, we recommend using our Curl Quenching Conditioning Wash instead, as the gentler nature of the co-wash will help maintain curly hair’s natural moisture.
-You should also introduce a clarifying shampoo like our Wash & Scrub Detox Pro-Biotic in your routine once every other week, to really purify the scalp from build-up.
+You should also introduce a clarifying shampoo like our Wash & Scrub Detox in your routine every 4-5 washes to really purify the scalp from build-up.
 And don’t forget the conditioner!
-Moisture is super important for any curl type, so make sure you always use a conditioning product every time you wash your curly hair.
-When it comes to deep conditioning you should incorporate a treatment into your routine once a week.
-This will help maintain your hair’s shine, keeping it soft and healthy too.
+Moisture is super important for any curl type, so always use a conditioning product every time you wash your curly hair.
+When it comes to deep conditioning you should incorporate a treatment into your routine once a week, such as our Double Cream Deep Quencher.
+This will help to nourish your hair, keeping it soft and healthy too.

 Top Tips: How to Style Curly Hair

-- Apply your products on soaking wet hair.
-This will help disperse the product and make sure it covers all curls, helping to prevent frizz
+- Apply your products on soaking-wet hair.
+This will help disperse the product and ensure it covers all curls, helping to prevent frizz.

-- Apply your styling products with your head upright to have more control on the application, and then flip your head upside down and scrunch to encourage curl formation in your curly hair
+- Apply your styling products with your head upright to have more control over the application, and then flip your head upside down and scrunch to encourage curl formation in your curly hair.

-- Use a pick brush at your roots to encourage volume in your curly hair
+- Use a hair pick at your roots to encourage volume in your curly hair

 How to protect curly hair in between washes

-If you want to make sure your curls last until the next wash, it is very important to protect them when you sleep.
-To keep your curly hair from rubbing and pulling on your pillowcase, we recommend using a loose bonnet.
-Make sure to choose the bonnet size based on your hair length, as if you pick one that is too short the curls may shrink too much overnight and look very wonky in the morning.
+If you want to ensure your curls last until the next wash, it is very important to protect your curls at night.
+To keep your curly hair from rubbing and pulling on your pillowcase, we recommend using a satin pillowcase.
+In addition, to avoid crushing your curl, loosely tie your hair up in a pineapple on the top of your head using a satin scrunchie to preserve the curls on your lengths and ends.

 How to refresh curly hair

 Curly hair is often very prone to frizz, so if you want to maintain your style until the next wash we recommend refreshing.
-You may not need to refresh every day, like wavy hair does, so you can just do it when needed based on how well your curls hold.
+You may not need to refresh daily as wavy hair does; you can do it when needed based on how well your curls hold.
 Here are our top refreshing tips:

-- Spray your hair with water or use a steamer before applying products.
-Water will soften the stylers you have previously applied and it will help the fresh products glide on more effortlessly
+- Spray your hair with water using a water mist spray bottle.
+Water will soften the stylers you have previously applied and help the fresh products glide on more effortlessly.

 - Always use some type of cream to refresh.
-Most frizz is due to a lack of moisture, so adding some back into the curls will help to tame it down.
+Most frizz is due to a lack of moisture, so adding some back into the curls will help to tame it.
 Our Moisture Memory Reactivator is a super convenient way to do it.

 - If you feel the curls are losing shape, add a bit of gel with a gliding motion on the areas that need it most.

 Curlsmith produces premium, gourmet hair care products to help nourish curly hair.
-Our wide range of products have a well crafted formula to help to lock in moisture and care for your curls.
-We only use clean ingredients in all of our ranges, whether that be our strength line, our scalp line or our moisture line.
-We also pledge to never test on animals.
-You will also notice we don’t use any Sulphates, Parabens or Silicones, meaning our products are gentle on all hair!
+Our wide range of products uses food-inspired ingredients to help to lock in moisture and care for your curls.
+We only use clean, curl-loving ingredients in all of our ranges, whether that be our strength line, our scalp line or our moisture line.
+We also pledge never to test on animals.
+Take our curl quiz to find the perfect routine to feed your curls today!